This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-You don’t have to read many posts in our blog to know that we’re huge fans of food tours, and particularly street food tours.
+You don’t have to read many posts in our blog to know that we’re huge fans of food tours, particularly street food tours.
 There is no better way to get to know a place than to mingle with locals, and the opportunity to stuff our faces with all sorts of delicious new snacks is tough to pass up.

-The other reason we were looking forward traveling to Guanajuato, Mexico, was that we had heard that the area had a very different feel from other parts of Mexico.
-Prior to our visit, we had lived in the border community of San Diego and had visited Mexico’s Yucatan coast quite a few times.
+The other reason we were looking forward to traveling to Guanajuato, Mexico, was that we had heard that the area had a very different feel from other parts of Mexico.
+Before our visit, we had lived in the border community of San Diego and had visited Mexico’s Yucatan coast quite a few times.

 Getting to Guanajuato

 Guanajuato is the capital city of the state of Guanajuato, located in North-Central Mexico.
-We rented a car and drove from Mexico City, approximately a 5 hour drive.
+We rented a car and drove from Mexico City, approximately a 5-hour drive.
 If you don’t want to drive, plenty of buses are available to make the trip.

 We’ll talk a little bit more about the tunnels and their history later.
-But, please note that if like us, you rely on your online GPS to get from place to place, the GPS is pretty much useless under ground, and you may end up emerging from the tunnels in different place than you expected.
+But, please note that if like us, you rely on your online GPS to get from place to place, the GPS is pretty much useless underground, and you may end up emerging from the tunnels in a different place than you expected.

-When, after a few wrong turns, we found ourselves back in daylight on the morning of the tour and began orienting ourselves.
+Then, after a few wrong turns, we found ourselves back in daylight on the morning of the tour and began orienting ourselves.
 We located the historic center of Guanajuato and were immediately charmed.

-Off to the side the market was beginning to fill with people flocking to stands preparing all kinds of snacks whose smell was filling the air.
+Off to the side, the market was beginning to fill with people flocking to stands preparing all kinds of snacks whose smell was filling the air.
 Our mouths were watering as we located our friends and got ready to start sampling.